 Scotland's unhealthy diet is widely cited as a factor in its poor health record2.
 Previous research has shown that children and young people in Scotland follow a diet that falls short of national recommendations and is less healthy than that of children in other European countries3.

 The figure below shows that the relationship between consumption of fruit and vegetables and age is not linear.
-In 2015, it was lowest among those aged 16-24, who consumed a mean of 2.6 portions a day, and highest among those aged 55-74 (a mean of 3.4 portions).
-Patterns of consumption by age were similar for both men and women.
+In 2016, it was lowest among those aged 16-24, who consumed a mean of 2.5 portions a day, and highest among those aged 55-74 (a mean of 3.3 portions).

 View chart data